MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-microsoft-managed-tenant-key.md

 - You believe the master copy of your tenant key is compromised.

-To rekey, you can either create a new key and instruct Azure Information Protection to use this new key.
-Or, when you already have more than one key that can be used for Azure Information Protection, you can select a different key to become your tenant key.
+To rekey, you can select a different Microsoft-managed key to become your tenant key, but you cannot create a new Microsoft-managed key.
+To create a new key, you must change your key topology to be customer-managed (BYOK).

-The last example is applicable if you have migrated from Active Directory Rights Management Services (AD RMS).
+You have more than one Microsoft-managed key if you migrated from Active Directory Rights Management Services (AD RMS) and chose the Microsoft-managed key topology for Azure Information Protection.
 In this scenario, you have at least two Microsoft-managed keys for your tenant.
 One key, or more, is the key or keys that you imported from AD RMS.
 You will also have the default key that was automatically created for your Azure Information Protection tenant.

 To select a different key to be your active tenant key for Azure Information Protection, use the [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) cmdlet from the AADRM module.
 To help you identify which key to use, use the [Get-AadrmKeys](/powershell/module/aadrm/get-aadrmkeys) cmdlet.
+You can identify the default key that was automatically created for your Azure Information Protection tenant by running the following command:

-To create a new Microsoft-managed key, [contact Microsoft Support](../get-started/information-support.md#to-contact-microsoft-support) to open an **Azure Information Protection support case with a request to create a new, Microsoft-managed key for your tenant**.
-You must prove you are an administrator for your Azure Information Protection tenant, and understand that this process takes several days to confirm.
-Standard support charges apply; creating a new Microsoft-managed key for Azure Information Protection is not a free-of-charge support service.
+	(Get-AadrmKeys) | Sort-Object CreationTime | Select-Object -First 1

 To change your key topology to be customer-managed (BYOK), see [Implementing your Azure Information Protection tenant key](../plan-design/plan-implement-tenant-key.md#implementing-your-azure-information-protection-tenant-key).